adamecooper/adamecooper.github.io/_posts/2024-10-21-scholastic-metaphysics-feser-notes.md

 - metaphysics : chemistry :: powers : vehicles
 - Trying to reduce powers to vehicles runs into the same problem as trying to reduce potencies to act (i.e. the denial of change).
+- Ockham denied universals because he put so much emphasis on the divine will that he didn’t think anything could limit it (i.e.
+God couldn’t will just anything for something with a universal essence).
+This emphasis on the divine will led Ockham led him to reject causation as well because he thought it was always possible that God was bringing about some perceived secondary effect.
+- Occasionalism is the idea that God causes ALL effects directly
+- Scholastics attributed causal powers immanent to matter, and explained reality in a “bottom up” manner arising from these powers.
+In contrast, early modernists held that matter was passive and their apparent powers were actually imposed from above (i.e. a “top down” approach).
+- The Scholastic ideas about causality were hollowed out first by Ockham, then Descartes, until causality was completely rejected altogether by Hume.
+Hume’s position is now the default philosophical starting point even though there’s no objective reason why it should be.
+- Humean objections to causal powers can be grouped into regularities and counterfactual explanations.
+Both aim to describe cause and effect merely in terms of what happened as opposed to any active powers
+- Humean regularities have obvious issues (e.g. stone splashing sound causing the movement of the leaf) that the counterfactual objection is able to handle.
+- The electro-fink provides one example where cause and effect cannot be explained by counterfactual analysis while it can be explained in terms of causal powers.